 - 2 tablespoons freshly ground black pepper

 - 1 tablespoon cayenne pepper

-Recipe Testers Reviews
+Recipe Testers’ Reviews

 I love a good dry rub, especially a good coffee dry rub, and this one certainly fits the bill.
-This dry rub takes just a few minutes to make, and it makes quite a bit.
+This dry rub takes just a few minutes to make and whips up quite a bit.
 If you smoke poultry and pork often, go ahead and mix the entire batch.
 You’ll be glad you did.

 This dry rub is definitely a keeper.
 I used it as a brine on chicken and also as a rub on pork chops.
-I actually liked it more as a pork chop rub than a chicken brine, but the brine was really flavorful.
+I actually liked it more as a pork-chop rub than a chicken brine, but the brine was really flavorful.

 Smoking slowly over low heat ensures that the cinnamon and coffee don’t take on an acrid flavor.

 My husband prepared this rub to use with the smoked chicken recipe and then the following week for grilled bone-in pork chops.
 I had a hard time deciding which of the two I enjoyed more.